 SMS and MMS messaging with shortened URLs

-Do not send links that have been shortened using free public URL shorteners, such as free TinyUrl or Bitly links.
-In the United States, carrier policies forbid the use of free public URL shorteners, due to the frequency of use by spammers, scammers and other bad actors.
+Do not send links that have been shortened using shared public URL shorteners, such as free TinyUrl or Bitly links.
+In the United States, carrier policies forbid the use of shared public URL shorteners, due to the frequency of use by spammers, scammers and other bad actors.